klikmall/advent-of-code/advent-of-code-2017/day24/README.md

 done
 ```

-This way we can use CPU multithreading to find and analyze all resulting bridges in parallel processes.
+This way we can utilize CPU multithreading to find all resulting bridges in parallel processes.
+Time savings in this case was app.
+20% (it took 13m26s to finish all in parallel vs. 16m28s when ran PHP script directly.)
 In terminal htop looks like this:

 ![](https://www.klik-mall.com/docs/documents/xr/mu/1638322252-5bmDA-2021-11-28-screenshot-htop-pve1-running-php-in-parallel.jpg)